Home for Christmas (Hall & Oates album)

-Home For Christmas is the eighteenth (and most recent as of 2022) studio album by Hall & Oates, and their first full-length album of Christmas music.
+Home for Christmas is the eighteenth and final studio album by Hall & Oates, and their only full-length album of Christmas music.
 It was released in the US on October 3, 2006.
 A portion of the proceeds of the sale of this album goes to Toys for Tots.
 It was only available at Trans World Entertainment music stores in 2006, but has since become available at all retail outlets.

 Previously, the duo released a promotional only single called "Jingle Bell Rock" in the early 1980s that had each of them separately singing the lead vocals on either side of the 45.
 The version of "Jingle Bell Rock" on this album is different from those two versions.

 This album features two new songs written by Hall & Oates: "No Child Should Ever Cry on Christmas" and "Home for Christmas".

-It includes a version of "It Came Upon A Midnight Clear", which became their second number one Adult Contemporary hit.
+It includes a version of "It Came Upon a Midnight Clear", which became their second number one Adult Contemporary hit.